On this page you’ll find instructions for –

 Insects

-Most insect problems with newly installed plants will involve leaf eating pests such as Japanese Beetles or caterpillars.
-Spider mites and bagworms can be a problem for plants with needles, and lacebug in azaleas and Pieris.
+Most insect problems with newly installed plants will involve leaf-eating pests such as Japanese Beetles or caterpillars.
+Spider mites and bagworms can be a problem for plants with needles, and lace bugs in azaleas and Pieris.
 Insect infestations are seldom so severe that they kill an otherwise healthy plant, and many people choose to ignore them in all but the most severe cases.
 There are a number of natural, organic, and chemical remedies for each pest.
-Garden centers and local extension agents can be helpful in identifying insects and directing toward the proper treatment.
+Garden centers and local extension agents can be helpful in identifying insects and directing them toward the proper treatment.

 Dead Plants

-When plants that we have installed die or appear to be dieing call the Landscape Department.
-Our Customer Service Department will take information needed to determine which plants require replacement.
-We will normally assign one of our Customer Service representatives to visit within 10 working days to verify the health of the plants in question, and to attempt to gain some insight into why the plant is not performing as we expect.
-If we see a problem we may suggest making a change in plant variety, adding soil to raise a plant from poorly drained soil, change a plant’s location, or some other remedy.
+When plants that we have installed die or appear to be dying call the Landscape Department and our Customer Service Department will take the information needed to determine which plants require replacement.
+We will normally assign one of our Customer Service representatives to visit within 10 working days to verify the health of the plants in question and to attempt to gain some insight into why the plant is not performing as we expect.
+If we see a problem we may suggest making a change in plant variety, adding soil to raise a plant from poorly drained soil, changing a plant’s location, or some other remedy.